dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/6-Loop.md

 - If the sum is any other number, that number becomes the *point*.

 - The shooter continues rolling the dice with the goal of rolling the point value again before rolling a 7.
 If the point comes up first, the bet wins; if a 7 comes up first, the bet loses.
-The shooter will re-roll as many times as required until either a point or 7 comes up.
+The shooter will re-roll as many times as required until either the point or 7 comes up.

 Write a simulation program to estimate the probability of winning the pass bet in craps.